 Former Surgeon General of the United States C. Everett Koop once said “Getting a hearing aid should be just like getting eyeglasses.
 We have to change the behavior of older people about wearing hearing aids — but we have to keep hammering away at age prejudice — a behavior toward others we don’t know at all.”
 The well-respected pediatric surgeon and public health administrator publicly recognized some of the struggles individuals experience when deciding to purchase hearing aids.
 Koop considered wearing hearing aids a sign of intelligence, believing it showed a willingness to take action to make life better for himself and his community.

 Improve your life and the lives of those around you.
-Speak with a member of our team of hearing health professionals today at 1-800-734-7603 to learn how Eargo’s virtually invisible, insanely comfortable hearing aids can enhance your life and help with your hearing problems.
+Request a free sample for fit and feel today and speak with a member of our team of hearing health professionals at 1-800-734-7603 to learn how Eargo’s virtually invisible, insanely comfortable hearing aids can enhance your life and help with your hearing problems.